mathematica-pub/REL-DCPS-NLP-public/README.md

 > **NOTE:** Files bigger than 4.30 GB are hard to run on Windows

+2. Install anaconda

-2. Using powershell, create a `conda` environment using the provided `environment.yml` file (this may take >15 minutes):
+3. Using powershell, create a `conda` environment using the provided `environment.yml` file (this may take >15 minutes):
 ```
 $ conda env create -f environment.yml
 $ conda activate DCPS-NLP
 ```

+4. In anaconda navigator, select the DCPS-NLP environment and open Jupyter

+5. Use a Jupyter notebook to explore the commands in the `.py` files in this repository.